 Think of it as early sign of root rot.

-What Causes Oedema in Plants?
+What Causes Edema in Plants?

-Treating Plants Affected by Oedema
+Treating Plants Affected by Edema

 The leaves with the water blisters won’t recover, so snip those off.
 The water can evaporate but the leaves won’t be healthy.
 They’ll have drowned.
 When it’s fixed, healthy leaves will grow back.